In bankruptcy, all attorney’s fees must be approved by the Bankruptcy Court.

 The Chapter 13 Plan Payment Priority Scheme

-In a Chapter 13 bankruptcy, all of your creditors are stayed from directly engaging in activities to collect the debts you owe them.
+In a Chapter 13 bankruptcy, all of your creditors are stayed from directly engaging in activities to collect the debts you owe them thanks to the automatic stay that goes into effect as soon as your bankruptcy case is filed.

 Instead, for a period of 3-5 years, you make a payment to the Chapter 13 Trustee assigned to your case of an amount essentially tailored to the “net” income your household has remaining each month after necessary household expenses are deducted from take-home pay.